steve8708/compylr/README.md

 ```

 #### State & Route Configuration
-Configure your state and routes in one place and Compilr
+Configure your state and routes in one place and compylr
 will compile them into application logic for both your client and server.

-`compilr.json`
+`compylr.json`

 ```javascript
 {